**Our open mornings for 2025 are now live and booking fast! To secure your visit please call the school on 01730825388**

 We are both looking forward to next week where we will start our core text in English (I can't say what it is, as the first couple of lessons are based on the children not knowing the book title) and our History topic, The Great Fire of London.

-LEARNING CONVERSATIONS
+LEARNING CONVERSATIONS (Homework)

 KNOWLEDGE ORGANISERS